npsark/rshell/hw4REDO.md

 #Output Formatting in C++
-Almost anyone who has spent more than a few minutes using C++ has heard of, if not used cout, cin, and cerr.However, many C++ programmers are unaware of some of the obscure tricks and techniques that are available in the *iostream* library.
-In this tutorial we are going to explore some of those forgotten bits and come out with a few new tools that we can use to format text in more interesting ways.
+Almost anyone who has spent more than a few minutes using C++ has heard of, if not used cout, cin, and cerr.
+However, many C++ programmers are unaware of some of the obscure tricks and techniques that are available in the *iostream* library.
+In this tutorial we are going to explore some of those forgotten bits as well as some other formatting features and come out with a few new tools that we can use to format text in more interesting ways.

 ##iomanip
 *iomanip* is a library dedicated to somewhat miscellaneous input and output manipulations.
 Some of these are incredibly usefull, while othere seem pretty random.
 Let's get into some of them.